Biribiribzzt/BKKRailway/README.md

 1. Compile and run the `source/main.java` file.
     ```bash
-    # Navigate to the project's root directory
+    # Navigate to the directory containing the 'source' folder
     javac -d . source/*.java
     java source.main
     ```